 In June of 2010, the Medicare Modernization Act was passed, and Medicare Supplement Plan J was dropped from all new sales.
 If you had Plan J, you were allowed to keep it, but the reasons for dropping Plan J from new sales are not understood by many Plan J policyholders.

-There are two benefits that Plan J offered policyholders that Medicare didn’t cover: Preventative care ($120 per year) and At-Home Recovery ($1600/year).
-Over the years, Medicare has changed what they cover, and now Medicare does cover preventative care and at-home recovery.
+There are three benefits that Plan J offered policyholders that Medicare didn’t cover: Preventative care ($120 per year), At-Home Recovery ($1600/year), and prescription drug coverage.
+Over the years, Medicare has changed what they cover, and now Medicare does cover preventative care and at-home recovery, and Part D prescription drug coverage is available.
 Therefore, the extra benefits provided by Plan J are now duplicated and rendered unnecessary.

 Prior to June of 2010, any consumer shopping for “full coverage” for their Medigap plans were told that Plan J was the full coverage option.
 Now that Plan J is no longer offered seniors that are looking for “full coverage” for their Medigap plan, they are now offered Medicare Supplement Plan F.